travis-ci/enterprise-extras/README.md

 terraform apply -var-file=config.tfvars
 ```

+There are many more config options you can also dive into, but we recommend starting simple.

 ## Platform Goodies

 More to come soon.

-If you are impatient, you can check out `bootstrap.sh` and `config.env.example`.
+If you are impatient, you can check out `bootstrap.sh` and `config.env.example` in the `scripts` directory.